Roman Republic

 1. only six relevant administrative documents from Kish (all of which date to the ED IIIa period) survive and, of these:

-3. none of the other 5 names a single locality that appears in either of the ‘Prisoner Plaque’ or the LGN; and
+3. none of the other 5 of these documents names a single locality that appears in either the ‘Prisoner Plaque’ or the LGN; and

 4. the only fragment of a lexical list of geographical names from Kish itself (Ashmolean 1931-145, P451600), which dates to the of ED IIIa period: